Skip to content

 public:

-Client(std::string base_url, std::string api_key)
+Client(std::string base_url, std::string api_key, std::string tenant_id)

-: base_url_(std::move(base_url)), api_key_(std::move(api_key)) {}
+: base_url_(std::move(base_url)), api_key_(std::move(api_key)),

-AuthorityToken classify_and_issue(
+AuthorityResult classify_and_issue(

-const StructuredGoal& goal,
+const StructuredGoal& goal, const PhysicalDagNode& dag,

 {